prajnar123123213/snake_2025/README.md

 # Introduction

-Nighthawk Pages is a project designed to support students in their Computer Science and Software Engineering education.
-It offers a wide range of resources including tech talks, code examples, and educational blogs.
+This is a custom project derived from Nighthawk Pages.
+It is a personal adaptation and is intended to contain summary of my summary of classroom tech talks and my personal coding work.

-GitHub Pages can be customized by the blogger to support computer science learnings as the student works through the pathway of using Javascript, Python/Flask, Java/Spring.
+This project is customized to support my computer science learnings of using Javascript, Python, and Java.

-## Student Requirements

-Del Norte HS students will be required to review their personal GitHub Pages at each midterm and final.
-This review will contain a compilation of personal work performed within each significant grading period.
+As a student in Del Norte CompSci I am required to revise my personal GitHub Pages at each midterm and final.
+My GitHub pages does and will contain a compilation of personal work performed within each grading period (Sprint)

-In general, Students and Teachers are expected to use GitHub pages to build lessons, complete classroom hacks, perform work on JavaScript games, and serve as a frontend to full-stack applications.
+In general, this blog does and will contain lessons, hacks, coding work (JavaScript, Python, and Java).
+The project also serves function of presenting games and the frontend of full-stack applications.

-Exchange of information could be:
+---

+## Classroom Exchange

+Exchanging information between others using similar Nighthawk Pages projects...

 1. sharing a file:  `wget "raw-link.ipynb"
+2. dragging and dropping files between VSCode projects
-2. creating a template from this repository
+2. creating a template from this repository, making a pull request
-3. sharing a fork among team members
+3. sharing a fork of this project amongst team members
 4. etc.

 ---

 ## History

-This project is in its 3rd revision (aka 3.0).
+This project is created from [Nighthawk Coders](https://github.com/nighthawkcoders/student_2025)

 The project was initially based on Fastpages.
 But this project has diverged from those roots into an independent entity.
 The decision to separate from Fastpages was influenced by the deprecation of Fastpages by authors.
 It is believed by our community that the authors of fastpages turned toward Quatro.
 After that change of direction fastpages did not align with the Teacher's goals and student needs.
 The Nighthawk Pages project has more of a raw development blogging need.

 ### License

-The Apache license has its roots in Fastpages.
-Thus, it carries its license forward.
+The [Apache license](https://github.com/nighthawkcoders/student_2025/blob/main/LICENSE) has its roots in Fastpages.
+Thus, it carries Appache license forward.
 However, most of the code is likely unrecognizable from those roots.

 ### Key Features